School of Information: Registration FAQ

 - Once the course is added and approved on your plan, select “Drop” under the course that you no longer want to take.

 - After selecting “Drop”, a box will appear on your screen, asking you to confirm this action.
-It will also provide you with an option to add a course at the same time.
-Select the checkbox next to the course that you’d like to register for and then select “Update”.
+Within the same pop-up window, you will also have the option to “Add” (register for) a different course at the exact same time.
+Select the checkbox to the left of the course that you’d like to register for.

 Advanced Certificates

-In order to declare an Advanced Certificate, please complete the form that corresponds to your degree program below.
-MSIXD students are not eligible to declare Advanced Certificates.
+In order to declare an advanced certificate, please complete the form that corresponds to your degree program below.
+MSIXD students are not eligible to declare any advanced certificates.
 Students who plan to graduate with advanced certificate(s) must submit this form by the beginning of their final semester of study.

 In some cases, students can complete two 12 credit advanced certificates (4 courses).
 Most advanced certificates are 12 credits, except for the Advanced Certificate in Archives, which is 18 credits (6 courses).
 If you are interested in declaring the Advanced Certificate in Archives, we do not recommend declaring a second advanced certificate.
 Note that the Advanced Certificate in Archives and Advanced Certificate in Conservation and Digital Curation (CDC) cannot be completed together, since the CDC certificate is a subcomponent of the Archives certificate.